LastCodeBender42/Plotly-and-Dash-Apps/dashboard-with-network/README.md

 <br></br>
 <img src="clone_the_repo.png" alt="Example Image">
 <br></br>
-Next, open a terminal on your Desktop and type `git clone git@github.com:LastCodeBender42/PlotlyDashApps.git` like so
+Next, open a terminal on your Desktop and type `git clone git@github.com:LastCodeBender42/PlotlyDashApps.git` like so.
+This will automatically create a folder on your will the entire set of files